If you want to protect your fence in winter, you just need a little preparation and attention to detail.

 No matter what type of fence you have, winter weather can do a lot of damage.
 While wood fences can suffer the most damage during a winter season, PVC, chain link, and aluminum fences can also crack, break, and deteriorate due to winter weather.

 Luckily, there are a few things you can do to prepare and protect your fence this winter season.
-Keep scrolling to read it all, or click on the topic you want to read to jump to that section.

 5 Ways To Protect Your Fence This Winter